-Under PMK 22/2020, 'market access' or 'level of market share' is now recognised as a comparability factor.
+Furthermore, now, under PMK 22/2020, 'market access' or 'level of market share' is recognised as a comparability factor.
 This inclusion is arguably in line with the developments in the OECD BEPS project, which is a further step towards more market jurisdiction taxing rights.
-PMK 22/2020 has not, however, provided additional guidance, which is urgently needed to prevent multi-interpretation issues in practice.
+PMK 22/2020 has not, however, provided additional guidance, while further guidance is urgently needed to prevent multi-interpretation issues in practice.

 Concerning the determination of arm's-length royalty payment for the licensing of intangibles, DGT and taxpayers commonly use the CUP method.
-However, in the application of the CUP method, both taxpayers and DGT face the same limitations regarding the availability of reliable comparable, including the comparability of the type of intangible itself and the exclusivity rights; therefore, in some cases of dispute resolution, the TNMM is also commonly used.
+However, in the application of the CUP method, both taxpayers and DGT face the same limitations regarding the availability of reliable comparable, including the comparability of the type of intangible itself and the exclusivity rights; therefore, in some cases of dispute resolution, the TNMM is also commonly used to confirm the application of the CUP method.